Back to all posts

 Run scenarios

-Once you’re through with this part of the dance, feel free to do some scenario planning.
+Once you’ve set this up, feel free to do some scenario planning.

 Scenario planning at Runn is your project fortune teller — will your workstreams go the way you plan them to go?
 Is your project feasible?
 Is the capacity of your entire team enough to cover all the workstreams planned?
 And if not, what would that mean for the overall project health?